 If rule is an empty string.

-If rule contains an invalid BPF expression.
+If rule contains characters not valid in a BPF expression.

 Attributes